 The Fresh Coast Film Festival is the first of its kind: a documentary film festival celebrating the outdoor lifestyle, water-rich environment and resilient spirit of the Great Lakes and Upper Midwest.
-The festival will gather the best in adventure cinema from around the world while creating a venue for, and building a culture of, Great Lakes storytelling.
+The festival gathers the best in environmental and cultural filmmaking from around the world while creating a venue for, and building a culture of, Great Lakes storytelling.

-A key component of the Fresh Coast experience will be guided outdoor activities to introduce visitors to the outdoor playground of the Marquette area.
-Rock climbing, fly fishing, paddling, fall color tours, waterfall hikes, night sky photography and mountain bike rides will all be offered as part of the Fresh Coast weekend.
+A key component of the Fresh Coast experience is the guided outdoor activities to introduce visitors to the outdoor playground of the Marquette area.
+Activities such as rock climbing, fly fishing, paddling, fall color tours, waterfall hikes, night sky photography and mountain bike rides will be offered as part of the Fresh Coast weekend.

-So please join us for a weekend of storytelling, learning and outdoor recreation like no other.
+Please join us for a weekend of storytelling, learning and outdoor recreation like no other in the Great Lakes region.
+Let's go #freshcoasting.

 Rules & Terms

--Films must have been completed within two calendar years of current festival.
-Example: 2016 Festival will accept films from 2014, 2015 and 2016.
+-We prefer that films have been completed within two calendar years of current festival.
+Example: 2019 Festival will accept films from 2017, 2018 and 2019.
 Exceptions may be made on a case-by-case basis.

 -Online screeners from secure sources are mandatory.
 Vimeo is our preferred platform but others accepted as well.
-Include screener link and password in your submission.
+Include screener link and password in your submission and please be sure download is turned on.

 -Press kit is optional but recommended - electronic only, please